Matthias-Wandel/imgcomp/README.txt

 ------------------------------------------------------------------------------

 BROWSING PROGRAM
-To compile the web still image browser, go into imgcomp/browse and type "make".
-The makefile automatically copies the compiled CGI programs into the directory "../../www".
-It sets the "setuid bit" for view.cgi so that it runs as user "pi".
-Thus when "saving" files to the saved directory, Linux file ownership remains consistent.

 The browse program assumes images are stored in the www directory under "pix", with a directory for each day, therein a directory for each hour.